Updated: Jul 23

 [ii] The Region Île de France, is a vast territory centred on the city of Paris.
 It consists of 8 départements (75 – Paris, 91 – Essonne, 92 – Hauts-de-Seine, 93 – Seine-Saint-Denis – The "93", 94 – Val de Marne, 95 – Val d’Oise, and 78 – Yvelines).

 [iii] Banlieue used to just mean suburb.
 But along the years it acquired additional meaning, when referring to cities featuring high proportions of low-income housing projects, mostly inhabited by immigrant populations, and often experienced as poverty traps. [iv] See article by Fahnbulleh, M, 2020, “The Neoliberal Collapse”, Foreign Affairs, January-February 2020.
 Fahnbulleh convincingly summarizes the links between the free market illusion, unbounded human consumption, income inequalities, and climate change, and shows how poverty is a predictable, not incidental, by-product of free market societies. [v] We used to have a market economy.
 But it has now evolved into a market society.
 This phenomenon is well described by Michael Sandel (In Sandel, Michael J., 2012, What money can’t buy: The moral limits of markets, Farrar Strauss and Giroux, 244p).
 Sandel contends, very convincingly, that as more and more things are translated to economic values and made available for purchase, the free market is crowding out societal values and eroding the worthiness and meaningfulness of our environment. [vi] A citizen initative list is a candidate list constituted as the political arm of a citizen project, and not affiliated to any of the national political parties.
-The interview takes place shortly before the first vote of municipal elections of 2020, where Mohamed is heading (For the second time) a list titled: Ensemble, dans une île vivante, écologique et solidaire (Together, on a lively island of ecology and solidarity).
-The first round of voting was held on 15/03/2020, and Mohamed’s list obtained 37.7% of the votes.
+The interview took place shortly before the first vote of municipal elections of 2020, which Mohamed and his team eventually won, with a list titled: Ensemble, dans une île vivante, écologique et solidaire (Together, on a lively island of ecology and solidarity).
+The second round of voting was held on 28/06/2020, and Mohamed’s list obtained 45.93% of the votes.

 https://www.lemonde.fr/resultats-elections/l-ile-saint-denis-93039/ [vii] Novaedia is structured as a SCIC (Société coopérative d’intérêt collectif), a cooperative society for collective interest.
 Commercially, it takes the legal form of a normal limited responsibility company, but it must associate employees, investors and clients (at least) in its governance.
 Whilst it must be financially viable like any other business, an SCIC is explicitly not designed for the financial interest of its shareholders, but rather for the social benefit of all its participants, clients and the society at large.